 In February 2007, Dragomir Todorov continued his orchestral conducting training at the New Bulgarian University Department of Music in Sofia with Vesselin Baychev (studied under Professor Konstantin Iliev, Professor Arvid Yansons and Professor Franco Ferrara) and later with Deyan Pavlov (studied under Academician Vassil Kazandjiev, Professor Ivan Vulpe, Professor Boris Hinchev, Professor Karl Österreicher, Professor Heinz Rögner and Professor Ilya Musin).
 During this period, Todorov worked as a rehearsal pianist at the New Bulgarian University Department of Music.
 He also was Vesselin Baychev's assistant conductor for the opera productions of W. A. Mozart's "Die Zauberflöte", Gian-Carlo Menotti's "The Telephone", Giorgio Ferrari's "I mantici", G. B. Pergolesi's "Livieta e Tracollo" and others.
 Dragomir Todorov participated in the Seventh International Master Class for Young Conductors, led by Deyan Pavlov and Professor Narciso Sofia in Vratsa, March 2008, and in August 2009, he took part in the Twenty-Third International Master Class in Orchestral Conducting, "Ilya Musin's Technique", led by Professor Ennio Nicotra in Saint Petersburg.

 Todorov received excellent grades for his bachelor's and master's theses: "Ideas for Interval and Rhythmic Sense in Some Twentieth Century Solfeggio Systems, Oriented to the Modern Compositional Techniques" (National Academy of Music "Professor Pancho Vladigerov", 2006); "The Harmonic Style in Krassimir Kyurkchiyski's A Capella Choral Treatments of Bulgarian Folk Songs" (National Academy of Music "Professor Pancho Vladigerov", 2007); "A Conductor's Analysis of Dmitri Shostakovich's Symphony No. 4" (New Bulgarian University, 2010) — http://sites.google.com/site/orchestraldirection/system/app/pages/sitemap/list.
 After his graduation from the New Bulgarian University Department of Music in Mart 2010, he started his career as a guest conductor with Bulgarian orchestras.
-Dragomir Todorov is also a songwriter and arranger.
+Dragomir Todorov is also a composer, songwriter and arranger.

 DRAGOMIR TODOROV'S CONDUCTING REPERTOIRE